Unity-Technologies/com.unity.multiplayer.docs/docs/basics/object-spawning.md

 By default, a spawned network prefab instance that is destroyed on the server/host will be automatically destroyed on all clients.

 When a client disconnects, all network prefab instances created during the network session will be destroyed on the client-side by default.
-If you do not want that to happen, set the `DontDestroyWithOwner` field on `NetworkObject` to true before despawning.
+If you don't want that to happen, set the `DontDestroyWithOwner` field on `NetworkObject` to true before despawning.

 To do this at runtime:
 ```csharp